Click Here To Schedule A Consultation

 Before & After, Voluma & Lyft

-How much does a liquid facelift cost?
+How much is a liquid facelift?

 How much does a jowl lift cost?

-A traditional surgical neck lift or jowl lift can cost anywhere between $15,000 to $25,000 depending on the area of the country the procedure is done and the experience level of the plastic surgeon who performs the procedure.
+A traditional surgical neck lift or jowl lift can cost anywhere between $15,000 to $25,000 depending on the area of the country where the procedure is done and the experience level of the plastic surgeon who performs the procedure.
 You should keep in mind that you will need to set aside at least two weeks of recovery time for this type of plastic surgery.
-In most cases, general anesthesia will be used which also has serious side effects to consider.
+In most cases, general anesthesia will be used, which also has serious side effects to consider.

 What is a 5-point facelift?

-A 5-point facelift is a nonsurgical cosmetic procedure that entails utilizing hyaluronic acid dermal fillers for injection into 5 specific sites on the face, primarily where aging and laxity are most apparent.
+A 5-point facelift is a nonsurgical cosmetic procedure that entails utilizing hyaluronic acid dermal fillers for injection into five specific sites on the face, primarily where aging and laxity are most apparent.
 These cosmetic injections rejuvenate the face by stimulating new collagen production in the skin as well as supplying essential hydration necessary for a more youthful appearance.
-The filler is placed superficially at the injection points including the cheekbone, jawline, chin, nasolabial folds, and the pre-auricular area.
+The filler is placed superficially at the injection points, including the cheekbone, jawline, chin, nasolabial folds, and the pre-auricular area.

 What is the 8-point facelift?

 The 8-point facelift is synonymous with a liquid facelift.
 This cosmetic procedure is designed to lift and rejuvenate the appearance by targeting eight strategic points on the face.
-By combining Botox and dermal fillers, the structure of the face is lifted including the lower and midface, cheekbones, and areas of volume loss are enhanced including the midface, nasolabial folds, jowls, and jawline.
+By combining Botox and dermal fillers, the structure of the face is lifted, including the lower and midface, cheekbones, and areas of volume loss are enhanced, including the midface, nasolabial folds, jowls, and jawline.

 When to choose a surgical facelift instead of a liquid facelift?

 A surgical facelift is recommended over a liquid facelift when there is an excess of skin laxity that dermal fillers cannot help ameliorate.
-In these cases, a surgical facelift is needed to “pull” the skin and remove excess skin, since Botox and injectables cannot treat excessive neck tissue or jowls.
+In these cases, a surgical facelift is needed to “pull” the skin and remove excess skin since Botox and injectables cannot treat excessive neck tissue or jowls.
 A mild to moderate amount of skin laxity may be successfully treated using dermal fillers and skin-tightening lasers such as Thermage.
 Patients with a significant amount of skin laxity would benefit more from having a surgical facelift.
 Dr. Green can help you determine whether you are a better candidate for a liquid facelift or surgical facelift when you consult with her at her private dermatology office in the Upper East Side neighborhood of Manhattan.

 Can I get a facelift at 30, 40, 50, 60, or 70?
 What age should I get a facelift?